Bob Menendez: Other issues

-Attempted implication in prostitution scandal
+Implication in child prostitution scandal

 In November 2012, the conservative political news and opinion website Daily Caller published allegations that Menendez had contact with underage prostitutes in the Dominican Republic.
 The allegations were promoted by Republican Party operatives, who arranged for ABC News and the Daily Caller to interview two women who accused Menendez of patronizing prostitutes.
 ABC News and other news organizations such as The New York Times and the New York Post declined to publish the allegations, viewing them as unsubstantiated and lacking credibility.
 One accuser stated that she had been paid to falsely implicate Menendez and had never met him.
 The Daily Caller said this woman was not interviewed for its story.
 Menendez's office called the allegations "manufactured" by a "right-wing blog" as a politically motivated smear.
 On March 18, 2013, Dominican police announced that three women had said they had been paid $300–$425 each to lie about having had sex with Menendez.

-Allegations of corruption
+Corruption charges and conviction

-On August 27, 2006, two Republican state lawmakers filed an ethics complaint against Menendez, alleging he broke conflict-of-interest rules when he rented property out to a nonprofit agency that receives federal funds.
-Menendez helped the organization win designation as a Federally Qualified Health Center in 1998.
-That designation allowed the agency to receive additional federal grants.
-Menendez allies noted that the organization in question, the North Hudson Community Action Corp., which provides social services and health care to the poor and was founded in 1960, had received federal funding for years before Menendez was in Congress, and receives its funding based on mathematical formulas.
-Menendez maintains that he rented the property out below market-value because "he was supportive of its work".
+On August 27, 2006, two Republican state lawmakers filed an ethics complaint against Menendez, alleging he broke conflict-of-interest rules when renting property to a nonprofit agency that receives federal funds.
+Menendez helped the agency win designation as a Federally Qualified Health Center in 1998.
+That designation allowed it to receive additional federal grants.
+Menendez allies said that the organization in question, the North Hudson Community Action Corp., which provides social services and health care to the poor and was founded in 1960, had received federal funding for years before Menendez was in Congress, and receives its funding based on mathematical formulas.
+Menendez said that he rented the property out below market value because "he was supportive of its work".
 The total rent collected over nine years was over $300,000.